MoonModules/WLED-Docs/docs/soundreactive/Line-Input.md

 ## ES8388

+This audio chip reqires I2C commants to initialize properly for just about any use.
+These have been hard-coded and will be used when type "ES8388" is selected, and will select line-in use.

+On-board microphones are not currently supported - line-in is much better regardless, if you can use it.

 * [ESP32 Lyra-T V4.3](https://docs.espressif.com/projects/esp-adf/en/latest/design-guide/dev-boards/board-esp32-lyrat-v4.3.html)
 <img src="https://user-images.githubusercontent.com/91616163/193413089-6f71193c-d8db-4185-9de3-c8b4005431c1.jpg" width="40%" height="40%" />

 * [Ai-Thinker ESP32 Audio Kit v2.2](https://docs.ai-thinker.com/en/esp32-audio-kit)
 <img src="https://user-images.githubusercontent.com/91616163/193413239-e3fd9567-a64d-464c-bdc6-2a2ce69c0df5.png" width="40%" height="40%" />